Spin-chain based quantum thermal machines: Introduction

-References \cite{Piccitto22NJP24,Solfanelli23NJPinpress} studied the case where the driven working fluid is a spin chain, and focussed on the possible impact of phase transitions on the engine performance.
-In the present paper we focus on a special type of models where the working fluid is represented by a many-body quantum system that is driven by a periodic sequence of operations (strokes) that either put it in thermal contact with one of the bath, or let it freely evolve under the action of its (local) Hamiltonian, that is, at variance with previous studies, e.g. \cite{Piccitto22NJP24,Solfanelli23NJPinpress}, here the working fluid is not driven by external forces, except for turning on and off local couplings.
-In this setting, exploiting the quantum channel formalism~\cite{HOLEVO}, we show the emergence of limit cycles that force the system into out-of-equilibrium, metastable configurations characterized by oscillatory behaviours which depend on the details of the system Hamiltonain.
+References \cite{Campisi16NATCOMM7,Piccitto22NJP24,Solfanelli23NJP25,Revathy20PRR2,Wang20PRE102,Hartmann20PRR2,Williamson24PRB109} studied the case where the driven working fluid is a spin chain, and focussed on the possible impact of phase transitions, long-range forces and shortcuts to adiabaticity on the engine performance.
+In the present paper we focus on a special type of models where the working fluid is represented by a many-body quantum system that is driven by a periodic sequence of operations (strokes) that either put it in thermal contact with one of the bath, or let it freely evolve under the action of its (local) Hamiltonian, that is, at variance with previous studies, e.g. \cite{Campisi16NATCOMM7,Piccitto22NJP24,Solfanelli23NJP25}, here the working fluid is driven by an external force that is responsible for tuning on and off the local couplings.
+Besides that, no other external force is applied onto the system.
+In this setting, exploiting the quantum channel formalism~\cite{HOLEVO}, we show the emergence of limit cycles that force the system into out-of-equilibrium, metastable states characterized by oscillatory behaviours which depend on the details of the system Hamiltonain.
 For the special case in which the working fluid is represented by a network of coupled $1/2$-spins particles interacting through couplings that preserve the total magnetization along the (longitudinal) $\hat{z}$ direction, we show that the analysis simplifies thanks to the inner symmetry of the model.
-In particular we prove that for these systems the signs of the heat fluxes of the models only depend on a limited number of the parameters (the local energies gaps associated with the part of the networks which are connected with the baths) allowing us to produce an universal law which determines analytically the thermodynamic character of the cycle (i.e., which type of thermal device it realizes).
+In particular we prove that for those systems the signs of the heat fluxes of the models only depend on a limited number of the parameters (the local energies gaps associated with the part of the networks which are connected with the baths) allowing us to unveil an universal law which analytically singles out the thermodynamic character of the cycle (i.e., which type of thermal device it realizes).
 Furthermore, supported by a series of compelling numerical and theoretical evidences, we propose an ansatz according to which for these models the fundamental thermodynamic quantities that characterize the limit cycle can be exactly determined by just studying the low temperature response of the system.
 We stress that if proven correct, such conjecture will allow for a massive simplification of the problem, paving the way for the numerical treatment of models with enormous numbers of spin elements. \\

 The manuscript is organized as follows.
 In Sec.~\ref{sec:redfield} the model is introduced, together with the notions of operation regimes and of limit cycles.
 In Sec.~\ref{sec:THERMO} we focus on the special case of thermal engines where the working fluid is represented by a linear chain of spin $1/2$ particles, coupled via magnetization preserving Hamiltonians.
 Here in Sec.~\ref{sec:opreg} we provide the universal law that determines the thermodynamical character of the limit cycle, while in Sec.~\ref{sec:heat} we present our ansatz solution that, if proven correct, will permit to determine the fundamental quantities of the limit cycle by only studying the low temperature response of the model.
 To enlighten the peculiarity of these models, an example of spin-chain model with Hamiltonian $H$ that does not preserve the longitudinal magnetization is finally analyzed in Sec.~\ref{sec:twonosym}.
 Conclusions are given in Sec.~\ref{sec:con}.
 The paper also includes an extended technical Appendix.